 Besides hydrangea, tweedia is the only flower that comes in this shade of sky blue.
 It also comes in white.

 An all-muscari bouquet is chic and ladylike.
-It also comes in purple and white.
+It also comes in white.

 This aquatic flower is a good focal bloom for a tropical centerpiece.
 It also comes in white, blue, hot pink, and yellow.